synthels/daphne-x86_64/README.md

 This command will create all the necessary files for CMake to build the project.
 If by this stage you wish to build the tests along with the kernel, add the `-DBUILD_TESTS=all` option to the previous command.

-To finally build the binary, you can run CMake's generic build command
+To finally build the binary, you can run CMake's generic build command.

 ```bash
 $ cmake --build .
 ```

 If there are no errors and everything went well, you should now have a binary called `kernel.bin` in the `build` directory.
 Congratulations!
 (If by any chance it didn't go quite that well and instead gcc gave you a bunch of errors, then go back and fix them!
-It's not my fault you can't write C!)
+It's not my fault you can't write C!).

 ### Building an ISO image

 #### x86_64 UEFI/BIOS

 In order to build an ISO image under x86_64, follow these instructions.
 First, `cd` to `src/kernel/arch/x86_64/limine/bin`.
-Then, run the following commands
+Then, run the following commands.

 ```bash
 $ cp -v limine.sys limine-cd.bin limine-eltorito-efi.bin ../../../../../../build/iso/